Sarijen/ST7567-C-driver-for-RP2040/README.md

 - PWM dimmable backlight

 # Wiring Diagram
-- Wiring doesn't have to be exactly the same as shown below, just make sure you use the `correct` SPI pins to your selected instance (`SPI0` or `SPI1`)
+- Wiring doesn't have to be exactly the same as shown below, just ensure you use `correct` SPI pins for your chosen instance (`SPI0` or `SPI1`)
-- Only if your pins are wired up and you specify these pins with the SPI instance in the code `correctly`, the driver can work.
+- The driver will only work if you specify pin numbers and chosen SPI instance based on your wiring correctly.
 - `CS` pin can be connected to any GPIO pin you want, assuming you specify it correctly in your code